barbarametzler/Clusters-of-Accra/index.md

 # Clusters of Accra

 Scroll through this page to discover different clusters of Accra.
-Each map includes one or a set of clusters that describe the built or non-built environment of the city.
-The clusters are created with an unsupervised computer vision technique and therefore only requires images as input.
+Each map includes one or a set of clusters that describe the built, the non-built environment and a mix of built and non-built environment of the city.
+The clusters are created with an unsupervised computer vision algorithm that groups visally similar areas together.

 How to use the maps:
 - Click the +/- buttons or scroll to zoom in and out.